AlcoholRehabHelp Logo

 • Your character defects and flaws

-Most people with AUD struggle to understand the difference between fact and fiction due to how alcohol has affected their memory.
-They tend to create stories that allow them to live as they do until they're ready to begin recovery.
+Most people with AUD struggle to understand the difference between fact and fiction due to alcohol use affecting their memory.
+They tend to create stories that allow them to live as they do until they’re ready to begin recovery.

-This step is where someone gains a new perspective on their patterns, mistakes, and responsibilities.
-Instead of staying mired in their self-pity, they consider their previous behaviors and take responsibility for them.
+In this step, you gain a new perspective on your patterns, mistakes, and responsibilities.
+Instead of being stuck in self-pity, step 4 helps you consider your previous behaviors and take responsibility for them.

-What is the “Fearless Moral Inventory” of Step 4?
+How Do You Write a “Fearless Moral Inventory” in Step 4?

-The fearless moral inventory is the action someone takes at this point in their recovery process.
-This step is rooted in being honest with oneself and letting go of the delusional thinking that was part of addiction.
+The fearless moral inventory is the action you take in the recovery process through recollection and recognition.
+What you write is rooted in being honest with oneself and letting go of the delusional thinking that was part of addiction.

-For many, this step feels good because they are finally being truthful and removing the weight of living a lie.
-In step four, you take responsibility for your past and current behavior.
+This step works for many because it lets them be truthful by removing the weight of living a lie.
+In step four, you take responsibility for your past and current behavior by identifying the roots and consequences of your addiction.

 • Pity